 The cashew sage creme will be thick but still viscous and easily dripable if you want to use a spoon.
-Or feel free to get chefy and put it in a squeeze bottle.
-However you choose your method of distribution, it’s going to bring an unexpected but welcomed burst of herbaceous taste and a rich appearance for the eyes.
+Feel free to get chefy and put it in a squeeze bottle.
+However you choose your method of distribution, it's going to bring an unexpected but welcomed burst of herbaceous taste and a rich appearance for the eyes.

 Between food allergies, sensitivities, and a general desire to incorporate more plant based meals into the daily meal plan, it's always nice to having something available.
 This soup is a breeze to make, freezes well, and takes moments to heat up.

-If you’re currently enjoying all the fall soups possible but look for a little more protein, this Tuscan Kale, White Bean & Sausage Soup is always a welcome addition at our table.
 For more creamy, vegan, vegetable goodness packed with fresh herbs and sage, White Bean + Parsnip Soup holds a seriously special place in my heart and just requires a substitution of vegetable stock.

 Mugs of soup warming our hands and crunchy toasted sourdough at our side, no matter your soup of choice, we're ready to fight the fall chill one soup at a time!